-Students suspended over rape jokes
+Students suspended over hate posts

-University of Warwick suspends 11 students over rape jokes
+University of Warwick suspends 11 students over hate posts

-Eleven students have been suspended from the University of Warwick after rape jokes made in a group chat emerged.
+Eleven students have been suspended from the University of Warwick after misogynist and racist messages made in a Facebook group chat emerged.

-Student online papers The Tab and The Boar obtained screenshots from a group message, with one talking about raping "100 girls".
+Student online papers The Boar and The Tab obtained screenshots from a group message, with one talking about raping "100 girls".

 The Boar says 98 screenshots have been submitted as evidence.

-The university said it is "actively" investigating and would not comment further.
+The university said it was "actively" investigating and would not comment further.

-The students that have been suspended are all men and are facing "disciplinary processes".
+The students that have been temporarily suspended are all men and are facing "disciplinary processes".

 - Midlands Live: Resignation calls over 'delusional' parking scheme; Windrush project to help immigrants